What Happens During Surgery for Stomach Cancer

 Some of the omentum, which is an area of fatty tissue near the stomach and intestines.

 Many surgeons believe that removing all the lymph nodes near the stomach improves the chance of a cure.
-If cancer has reached other organs, such as the spleen, the surgeon will usually remove those organs.
+If cancer has reached other organs, such as the spleen, the surgeon may remove those organs as well.

 There are two main types of surgery for removing stomach cancer: subtotal or partial gastrectomy and total gastrectomy.